doziem/feedback/README.md

 ## Features

 - Submit feedback with message and rating (1-5)
-- Admin view of all feedback submissions
+- Admin view of all feedback
 - Filter feedback by rating
-- Secure admin endpoints with role-based auth
-- Automatic timestamping of submissions
+- Automatic timestamping
+- Input validation
+- Role-based security

 ## API Documentation